FuelLabs/fuel-mcp-server/README.md

     ```

 4.  **Query Documents:** Run the query script with your question as a command-line argument.
+    You **must** include the `--run` flag before your query.

     ```bash
-    bun run src/query.ts "What is Bun?"
+    bun run src/query.ts --run "What is Bun?"
     ```

     ```bash
-    bun run src/query.ts "How do I add documents to Chroma?"
+    bun run src/query.ts --run "How do I add documents to Chroma?"
     ```

     *Optional Environment Variables for Query:*